Osyna/PythonTerminalEmulator/README.md

 [![Python Version](https://img.shields.io/badge/python-3.6%2B-blue.svg)](https://www.python.org/downloads/)
 [![License](https://img.shields.io/badge/license-MIT-green.svg)](https://opensource.org/licenses/MIT)

-PythonCMD is a powerful and customizable command-line interface emulator written in Python.
+PythonTerminalEmulator is a powerful and customizable command-line interface emulator written in Python.
 It provides a rich set of built-in commands, support for custom commands, and a file management system, all wrapped in a user-friendly interface.

 ## Table of Contents